top of page

 9. When the engine on the mini-rod is running the driver must be sitting in the driver’s seat at all times.

-10. Tractor must be started by the time the sled arrives back at starting position.
-If the tractor does not start, that tractor will drop to last puller.
-On-deck puller has 5 min after the previous puller to get tractor up to sled.
+11. Mini-rod must be started by the time the sled arrives back at starting position.
+If the mini-rod does not start, that mini-rod will drop to last puller.
+On-deck puller has 5 min after the previous puller to get mini-rod up to sled.
 This time starts when sled is returned to the start line.
 The hook-up person is in charge of timing this.
 Pullers involved in a pull-off of the previous class have the option to drop to last pulling position of current class.

-12. Once the tractor is hooked to the sled and any breakage occurs to that tractor, no refund of entry fee for that class will be made.
-However, if the breakage occurs before 75 feet the driver will have the option to pull off the track and park along side of the sled to make repairs.
-Driver will have the opportunity to fix the problem in the time it takes for one pull to occur.
+13. Once the mini-rod is hooked to the sled and any breakage occurs to that mini-rod, no refund of entry fee for that class will be made.
+However, if the breakage occurs before 75 feet the driver will have the option to pull off the track to make repairs and come back at end of the class.
+Driver must cross scale again before hooking to sled.
+If driver is the last puller in class no refund will be made and no option to re-hook will be available.

-16. First puller after the eliminator is set will be the test puller in each class.
-This puller has the option to drop to third or last pulling position, if the driver opts to re-pull the second pull is measured.
-Decision to take or leave the first pull must be made before the tractor leaves the track.
+16. The eliminator can be reset at any point in the class if deemed necessary by officials.
+First puller after the eliminator is set or reset will be the test puller in that class.
+The eliminator operator is responsible for notifying the puller that they are the test hook after any eliminator adjustments.
+This puller has the option to drop his pull and return at the end of the class, if the driver opts to re-pull the second pull is measured.
+Decision to take or leave the first pull must be conveyed to the flagman before leaving the track.
+If flagman is not notified it will be assumed that puller is accepting his first hook.

-17. Shifting of gears, automatic or manual, is allowed as long as the forward motion of the tractor does not stop.
+17. Shifting of gears, automatic or manual, is allowed as long as the forward motion of the mini-rod does not stop.

 18. Distance of pull, either spinout or power-out occurs, will be the point of measurement.

-19. Any part of the tractor going out of bounds on first pull is DISQUALIFIED, (out of bounds is any portion of the tractor touching the line or breaking the plan of the line) on pull-off, it is the point of measure.
+19. Any part of the mini-rod going out of bounds on first pull is DISQUALIFIED, (out of bounds is any portion of the mini-rod touching the line or breaking the plan of the line) on pull-off, it is the point of measure.
 Flagman makes final decision.

-20. Anything falling off the tractor will disqualify the tractor for that class.
-In a pull-off the tractor drops to the bottom of the others in the pull-off.
-Points will be awarded for last place among tractors in pull-off.
+20. Anything falling off the mini-rod will disqualify the mini-rod for that class.
+In a pull-off the mini-rod drops to the bottom of the others in the pull-off.
+Points will be awarded for last place among mini-rods in pull-off.

-21. Any liquid spillage on usable surface, other than dirt, of track will result in a disqualification for that class.
-(This means until 300 feet or past 300 feet in the event of a floating finish.)
-In a pull-off the tractor drops to the bottom of the others in the pull-off.
-Points will be award for last place among tractors in pull-off.
+21. Any excessive liquid spillage on usable surface of a blacktop track will result in a disqualification for that class.
+Excessive spillage is determined by club officials and flagman.
+In a pull –off the mini-rod drops to the bottom of the others in the pull-off.
+Points will be awarded for last place among mini-rods in pull-off.

 22. All decisions of officials are final.
 Officials consist of flagman, hook-up man, and eliminator operator.

-23. Officials have the right to weigh tractors before and/or after pulling.
+23. Officials have the right to weigh mini-rods before and/or after pulling.

-25. Officials have the rights to disqualify any tractor driver operating their tractor in an unsafe manner in the pits or on the track.
+25. Officials have the rights to disqualify any mini-rod driver operating their mini-rod in an unsafe manner in the pits or on the track.
 EXAMPLE: Excessive speed, showing off or unsafe maneuvers.

 26. Rain Out Rule: If over half the class has pulled and the pull is canceled due to rain, the results are final.
 The prize money will be divided between the machines that pulled.
 Machines that did not get to hook will be refunded entry fee.
 Points will be given out by the placing of the machines that hooked and the next place points will be given to the ones that did not get to hook if the machine is still at the pull.

-ALL TRACTORS AND DRIVERS MUST MEET ALL RULES IN ORDER TO COMPETE/HOOK TO LOYAL MINI RODDERS SLED.
+ALL MINI-RODS AND DRIVERS MUST MEET ALL RULES IN ORDER TO COMPETE/HOOK TO LOYAL MINI RODDERS SLED.
 FAILURE TO MEET RULES WILL RESULT IN DISQUALIFICATION AND OR SUSPENSION FROM THE CLUB.

 bottom of page